Trees Hall: Trees Pool

-Joseph C. Trees Pool, housed in the left wing of Trees Hall, is home of the men's and women's University of Pittsburgh Swimming and Diving teams and features a 75-by-165 foot (23-by-50 meter) Olympic-size swimming pool with a 770,000-gallon capacity.
+Joseph C. Trees Pool, housed in the left wing of Trees Hall, is home of the men's and women's Pittsburgh Panthers swimming and diving teams and features a 75-by-165 foot (23-by-50 meter) Olympic-size swimming pool with a 770,000-gallon capacity.
 This main pool has the dual capability of an eight-lane, 50-meter course or a 20-lane 25 yd course.
 When completed in 1962, it was hailed as the largest indoor pool in the country.
 Although it was one of the last 55 yd pools constructed in the United States, it was also one of the first pools with a 10-meter high-dive tower, underwater windows, underwater sound system, and heated deck and benches.
 Along with the 10-meter diving platform, it also has 5- and 7-meter platforms.

 An additional 6-lane 25 yd pool was added in the summer of 1963.
 In 2002, a Daktronic scoreboard was installed and dedicated the Ben Grady, a former Pitt head swimming coach.
 In 2003, a Panthers' Wall of Fame was unveiled that featured plaques of every Pitt Swimming and Diving All-American as well as conference and meet championship trophies.
 Currently, the diving area is equipped with two one-meter and two three-meter durafirm stands with maxiflex boards, in addition to multiple diving towers with a 16 ft water depth.
 Trees pool is underwent a $1.92 million major renovation completed in September 2008 which includes a new bottom logo, new 1-meter diving platforms, new pool deck, new deck heating, new water heating, filtration and circulation systems, and a reduction of the pool length from 55m to 50m.
 Trees Pool is also the home of Team Pittsburgh youth and masters swimming program.